 I like this girl.
 I would be friends with her.

 Surely you can be successful while also being yourself?
 Amy Schumer springs to mind.
-Her success, beyond her comic genius, is due the fact that she is honest; raw and brave and complex.
+Her success, beyond her comic genius, is due the fact that she is honest; raw, brave and complex.

 Melissa McCarthy.
 Lena Dunham.
 Rebel Wilson.
 Dawn French.
 Maya Angelou.
 Dorothy Parker.
 Julia Gillard.
 Malala Yousafzai.
 Elizabeth Broderick.
 Susan Ariel Rainbow Kennedy (SARK).

 Bad ass loud mouths and I love them all.

 I want to see more women being themselves, whatever that is.

 What do you think?
 Who do you look to for inspiration?